How to Choose the Right Pipe Relining Material for Your Home

 Key Takeaways

-- The types of materials used for pipe relining include Cured-in Place-Pipe (CIPP), Fiberglass Pipe Lining, along with Cast Iron Pipe Lining.
+- The types of materials used for pipe relining include Cured-in-Place Pipe (CIPP), Fiberglass Pipe Lining, along with Cast Iron Pipe Lining.

-What is Pipe Relining?
+What exactly is Pipe Relining?

-The benefits of relining pipes include:
+The advantages of pipe relining include:

 - Minimizes excavation works